Zocker1999NET/scansystem/README.md

 - Its configuration is "hard-coded" in the script making updating harder.
 - The index will not be maintained automatically.
 - The default configuration reflects my own and maybe are not sane defaults.
+- It uses the current directory to determine the location of your documents.
+If executed from another directory, it might access other files and store scans elsewhere.

 ## How It Works (TL;DR)